gvolpe/blog-comments/_posts/2019-06-23-lessons-learned-while-writing-a-haskell-app.md

 It doesn't only package `RIO`, its monadic effect, but also its own prelude.
 And in addition, it re-exports a bunch of other goodies such as error handling and lenses functions.

-So right now this is my effect of choice and it's the one you'll see in the examples below.
+So right now this is my effect system of choice and it's the one you'll see in the examples below.

 > It's worth mentioning other (higher-order) effects like [fused-effects](https://github.com/fused-effects/fused-effects) and [polysemy](https://github.com/polysemy-research/polysemy), and also [capability](https://github.com/tweag/capability).
 I think we should all keep an eye on them as they look promising and propose a different take on effects.